nathan-kennedy/new-mac-setup/README.md

 ## Development Tools

+- **Ansible**: An open-source automation platform that enables infrastructure as code, task automation, application deployment, and encryption.
 - **Xcode Command Line Tools**: Essential tools for macOS development, including compilers and command-line utilities.
 - **Homebrew**: The "missing package manager" for macOS, used to install and manage software.
 - **Cask**: Extension for Homebrew for installing macOS native applications.